Deep Neural Networks Inspired by Differential Equations: Introduction

 The intrinsic interpretability of ODEs arises from their deterministic nature; given an initial state, systems evolve along a single, predictable trajectory.
 This transition from discrete layer stacking to continuous evolution enhances the model's physical intuitiveness and interpretability.
-For example, ODE-based models like ResNets~\cite{he2016deep} and LM-ResNets~\cite{lu2018beyond} perceive inter-layer evolution as a discretization of continuous flows, whereas PDE-based models such as PDE-CNNs~\cite{ruthotto2020deep} encode geometric structures and local features through spatial derivatives.
-Additionally, DDEs facilitate deterministic generative modeling, including Neural ODEs \cite{chen2018neural} and flow matching methods \cite{lipman2022flow,lipman2024flow}.
-Neural ODEs generate data by solving initial value problems, providing benefits like reversibility and adaptive-depth computation; flow matching methods construct continuous trajectories between distributions by deriving velocity fields through optimal transport.
-These approaches underscore the pivotal role of DDEs in the unification of neural architectures and generative modeling.
+For example, ODE-based models like ResNets~\cite{he2016deep} and LM-ResNets~\cite{lu2018beyond} interpret inter-layer evolution as a discretization of continuous flows, whereas PDE-based models such as PDE-CNNs~\cite{ruthotto2020deep} encode geometric structures and local features through spatial derivatives.
+Additionally, deterministic DEs facilitate deterministic generative modeling, including Neural ODEs \cite{chen2018neural} and flow matching methods \cite{lipman2022flow,lipman2024flow}.
+These frameworks generate data by solving initial value problems or construct continuous trajectories between distributions by deriving velocity fields through optimal transport.
+Furthermore, this continuous perspective extends to scientific machine learning through Neural PDE solvers, which operate under specified equation constraints to find numerical solutions for complex physical systems.
+These approaches illustrate the role of deterministic DEs in the unification of neural architectures, generative modeling and equation solving.